 As of October 14, 2011, the Company adopted the 2011 Equity Incentive Plan (the "2011 Plan").
 Employees, directors, consultants and advisors of the Company are eligible to participate in the 2011 Plan.
 The 2011 Plan initially had 180,000 shares of common stock reserved for issuance in the form of incentive stock options, non-qualified options, common stock, and grant appreciation rights.
 The 2011 Plan was not approved by the Company's stockholders within the required one-year period following its adoption and, accordingly, no incentive stock options can be granted under that plan.
-In August 2013, the Company's Board of Directors and a majority of the Company's stockholders approved an amendment to increase the number of shares available under the 2011 Plan from 180,000 shares to 1,700,000 shares to 300,000 shares.
+In August 2013, the Company's Board of Directors and a majority of the Company's stockholders approved an amendment to increase the number of shares available under the 2011 Plan from 180,000 shares to 1,700,000 shares, and an amendment to increase the number options or other awards that can be granted to any one person during a twelve (12) month period from 50,000 shares to 300,000 shares.
 The foregoing amendment to the 2011 Plan became effective in September 2013.
 On August 20, 2014, the Company's Board of Directors amended the 2011 Plan to increase the number of shares available for issuance upon the exercise of stock options under the 2011 Plan from 1,700,000 to 1,900,000 shares, effective immediately.
 As of December 31, 2018, 376,240 shares were available for future grant under the 2011 Plan.